 Zype offers a direct import flow for you to bring your content from your own CDN.
-If you content resides on a third-party CDN and/or existing hosting provider, or even Microsoft's Azure cloud computing platform, you can import it as a Self-Hosted video source to Zype.
+If your content resides on a third-party CDN and/or existing hosting provider, you can import it as a Self-Hosted video source to Zype.

 General Information and Restrictions on Self-Hosted Videos